CONVEX

 What to Watch

-• Cross-currency basis swap spreads (Bloomberg EURUSD Basis)
+• Cross-currency basis swap spreads (Bloomberg: EURUSD Basis, USDJPY Basis) for dollar funding stress

-• EM central bank FX reserve levels (IMF COFER database)
+• EM central bank FX reserve levels via IMF COFER database, drawdowns confirm the squeeze

 Frequently Asked Questions

-Does the Dollar Milkshake Theory mean the dollar always goes up?
+Does the Dollar Milkshake Theory predict the dollar will always rise?

-How does the Dollar Milkshake Theory affect Bitcoin and gold prices?
+How does the Dollar Milkshake Theory affect gold prices?

-What is the best indicator that the Dollar Milkshake effect is intensifying?
+What is the biggest risk to the Dollar Milkshake Theory being wrong?

 Dollar Milkshake Theory is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Dollar Milkshake Theory is influencing current positions.